odelot/aws-mqtt-websockets/README.md

 4. Configure the example file with your AWS credencials and endpoints (**remember to grant iot permissions for your user**)
 5. Compile, upload and run!

-\** The library was tested with 2.3.0 stable version of Arduino core for ESP8266
+\** The library was tested with 2.7.3 version of Arduino core for ESP8266

 ## Usage